Lukasss93/laravel-primevue-starter-kit/README.md

 This Vue starter kit utilizes Vue 3 and the Composition API, TypeScript, Tailwind, and the [PrimeVue](https://www.primevue.com) component library.

+## Notes

+This starter kit is not officially maintained by the Laravel team.

+Please note that this starter kit is a fork of the official [Laravel + Vue 3 Inertia starter kit](https://github.com/laravel/vue-starter-kit) and has been modified to include PrimeVue components and styles.

+This starter kit will be synced periodically with the official Laravel + Vue 3 Inertia starter kit to ensure it remains up-to-date with the latest features and improvements.

 ## Contributing

 Please feel free to submit issues and enhancement requests.
 Pull requests are welcome!